JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-integrate-in-existing-app.md

 4. In the **Xcode project file** field, select the location of the `simpleLoginIOS.xcodeproj` file.

-5. Choose a simulation environment in the **Execution target** list and click **OK**:
+5. Choose a simulation environment from the **Execution target** list and click **OK**:

    ![Android Studio dialog with the iOS run configuration details filled in](android-studio-ios-run-configuration.png)

-6. Check the newly created configuration – press the run button to build and launch the iOS app:
+6. Check the newly created configuration by pressing the run button to build and launch the iOS app:

    ![The iOS run configuration in the list of run configurations](ios-run-configuration-simplelogin.png){width=280}